-Approaches to enhance social justice by leveraging these development outcomes by following ways:
+Approaches to enhance social justice by leveraging these development outcomes by following ways

-- Action Research – Preparatory Studies: Addressing basic needs and diversify livelihood options (WASH, saline tolerant crop and fish cultivation, functional disaster management structures) through inclusive governance and market led approaches and solutions.
+Action Research – Preparatory Studies: Addressing basic needs and diversified livelihood options (WASH, saline tolerant crop and fish cultivation, functional disaster management structures) through inclusive governance and market led approaches and solutions.
 By supporting and feeding action research and studies related to livelihood systems, wherein migration plays a key role, and using the analysis and lessons for the development of strategies and options suitable to leverage promising transformative potentials (skills, market integration, remittances, political and economic governance).

-- Lesson Learning and Outreach: By amplifying the effects of emerging and ongoing local advocacy and governance structures and processes (e.g. accountability and resource allocation mechanisms), which empower disadvantaged communities and groups in local decision making and resource management, and improve their access to social protection schemes in times of crisis; and by connecting and integrating the local advocacy outcomes with national climate change and development related advocacy structures and initiatives
+Lesson Learning and Outreach: By amplifying the effects of emerging and ongoing local advocacy and governance structures and processes (e.g. accountability and resource allocation mechanisms), which empower disadvantaged communities and groups in local decision making and resource management, and improve their access to social protection schemes in times of crisis; and by connecting and integrating the local advocacy outcomes with national climate change and development related advocacy structures and initiatives.

-- Policy Advocacy: By contributing with lessons learnt to evidence based advocacy for transparent and inclusive governance structures for effective (local level) climate change financing and monitoring that will catalyze transformative potentials.
+Policy Advocacy: By contributing with lessons learnt to evidence based advocacy for transparent and inclusive governance structures for effective (local level) climate change financing and monitoring that will catalyze transformative potentials.

 Project plan and proposed methodology

-A series of preparatory studies is concerned to be conducted within the project locations to better understand the agro-ecological, socioeconomic and political context of climate change in the targeted districts and adopt an evidence-based approach to action, a series preparatory studies will be undertaken in selected sites within the project locations.
+An action research study is concerned to be conducted within the project locations to better understand the agro-ecological, socioeconomic and political context of climate change in the targeted districts and adopt an evidence-based approach to action, a series preparatory studies will be undertaken in selected sites within the project locations.